CLS 460 Teaching Internship: Student Mentors

 The purpose of CLS 460: Teaching Internship is to provide you with an exciting and challenging opportunity to guide new students as they expand their intellectual interests, learn about various resources on campus, improve their critical thinking skills, and enjoy conversation in a community of learners.
 Your role is to work with the assigned instructor to help CLS 101 students grasp and connect to readings, understand resources available to them, and discuss, critique, present on, and write about the course texts.
 These texts cover a wide range of topics from philosophy to injustices, to brain science, and incorporate a wide range of genres from poetry to scholarly articles.
 The main course themes are knowledge, identity, and community.

 You will help new students engage in dialogue that involves a variety of perspectives across many disciplinary topics; you are the facilitator for involving new students in university life and in college level learning through reading, thinking and dialogue.
 You alongside the instructor will help challenge students to think and communicate in a small group setting while developing critical listening skills and honing their writing abilities.
 Books and course materials will be provided to CLS 460 mentors free of charge for the semester.
+Please know as well that CLS 460 is one of the electives that can count towards an MSU Leadership Fellows Certificate.
+You can learn more about this certificate here.

 CLS 460 Course Goals: